-FHWA Safety Program, HSIP Rural & Other (HSIP) (90/10)
+Highway Safety Improvement Program (HSIP) (90-10)

-The program authorizes a new Federal-aid funding program to achieve a significant reduction in traffic fatalities and serious injuries on all public roads.
+This program provides funds to achieve a significant reduction in traffic fatalities and serious injuries on all public roads.

-FHWA Surface Transportation Program - Reinvestment and Recovery (STRR) (100)
+FHWA Surface Transportation Program (STP) (80-20)

-The program provides MPOs federal funds under the American Recovery and Reinvestment Act.
-Funds are allocated to the MPOs according to a formula that is based on the population of the urban area.
-These funds may be used by states and municipalities for roadway improvements on roads that are functionally classified as rural major collector or above.
+The Surface Transportation Program funds may be used for roadway improvements on roads that are functionally classified as rural major collector or above.
 Functional classification of rural minor collector or local road is not eligible.
-Funds can be used for a wide range of projects, such as roadway widening, roadway reconstruction, transit projects, and ridesharing projects.
+This program has a variety of subcategories defined below.